AionSystem/SOVEREIGN-TRACE-PROTOCOL/PRIVACY-POLICY.md

 ---

-## 11. CHANGES TO THIS POLICY
+## 12. CHANGES TO THIS POLICY

 This policy may be updated.
 Material changes will be announced via a GitHub release note.
+Active certification clients will be notified by email of material changes within 30 days of the change.
 The version history is preserved in git — prior versions are not deleted.

 ---

-## 12. CONTACT
+## 13. CONTACT

 Privacy inquiries: file a GitHub issue with label `privacy-concern`.
 For EU/EEA data subject rights requests under GDPR, use the same channel.